Deciding on Colectomy: A Personal Journey and Advice

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,090 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 artist23

-Sometimes I forget I have a stoma but...
+sometimes i forget i have a stoma but...

 Froh

-The fact that your wife accepts your ostomy is crucial (so many here can tell you that our significant others cannot).
+The fact your wife accepts your ostomy is crucial (so many here can tell you that our significant others can not).
 But what is key is how you will feel about yourself?
 Can you look into a mirror now, when you're naked, and not flinch?
 Can you change your appliance without having a crying jag?
 If so, the toughest part of your journey is over and you have pretty much made a choice.

 I know I am very, very happy I do not have to take Prednisone anymore because it made me an ugly, nearly-violent person besides ravaging my skin.